-Where we are made aware that a person is having suicidal thoughts, or they state they are going to commit suicide this section is to ensure employees know what our response should be in order to increase the safety of that individual.
+Where we are made aware that a person is having suicidal thoughts, or they state they are going to commit suicide, this section is to ensure employees know what our response should be and support available to both the individual and member of staff involved in order to increase the safety of that individual.

-Immediate threat to life (for example the person is explicitly stating that at the current time they are going to complete suicide, have already taken an overdose etc.) ring 999 for police and ambulance.
+Immediate threat to life (for example the person is explicitly stating that at the current time they are going to complete suicide, have means to do so, have already taken an overdose etc.) ring 999 for police and ambulance.